MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreamstopiowithtag.md

 ## -description

-The AcxStreamStopIoWithTag function is used to stop the IO for a stream TBD.
-It is similar to [AcxStreamStopIo](nf-acxstreams-acxstreamstopio.md) function, but provides the ability to use a Tag that TBD.
+The **AcxStreamStopIoWithTag** function is used used to signal to the operating system to temporarily stop stream IO.
+This allows the driver a short period of time to run time sensitive tasks, and then resume IO after the execution of time sensitive code is complete.

 ## -parameters